More at rubyonrails.org:

 You can do anything you like to check for valid data within the block.
 If your validation fails, you should add an error to the model, therefore making it invalid.

-This helper passes the record to a separate class for validation.
+This validator passes the record to a separate class for validation.

 def validate(record)